shiyegao/DDA/README.md

 If you want to download a certain model, you can find the corresponding ```wget``` command and only run the line.
 We also provide the source of such checkpoints, more details of which are hidden in the links as follows.

-The pre-trained diffusion model: [256x256_diffusion_uncond.pt](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/256x256_diffusion_uncond.pt) from [guided-diffusion](https://github.com/openai/guided-diffusion)
+The pre-trained diffusion model: [256x256_diffusion_uncond.pt](https://openaipublic.blob.core.windows.net/diffusion/jul-2021/256x256_diffusion_uncond.pt) from [guided-diffusion](https://github.com/openai/guided-diffusion).

-More details of pre-trained recognition models can be found [here](./ckpt/README.md).
+The pre-trained recognition model: [mm_models](./ckpt/README.md).

 ## Usage